About the Strengthening Community Governance Project

 There has been in-depth research commissioned by Rātā Foundation & Nelson City Council, and full community involvement.
 A comprehensive action plan has been developed and there is an engaged action group taking the project further.
 You can read Strengthening Community Governance in Nelson and Tasman report here.

-Some initiatives to come out of the project so far are comprehensive professional development training opportunities, scoping of a research portal and Volunteer Nelson’s latest Governance CV system, and twelve Governance Bites workshops.
+Some initiatives to come out of the project so far are comprehensive professional development training opportunities, scoping of a research portal, Volunteer Nelson’s Governance CV system, and twelve Governance Bites workshops.
 See more below.

 A good way to keep up to date with what is happening is to join the Strengthening Community Governance facebook group here.
 If you would like to find out about joining the action group, contact Community Partnerships Adviser, Scott Tambisari at Nelson City Council, [email protected].